 Knees are complicated.
-We picture them as simply flexing and extending during activity, but there are three complex articulating surfaces and infinite subtle angles of rotation depending on the position of the knee.
+We picture them as simply flexing and extending during activity, but there are infinite subtle angles of rotation depending on the position of the knee.
 During bending, jumping and running tasks, tremendous forces get transferred through these joint surfaces and surrounding muscles and tissues.
 If these structures are not finely-tuned the chances of injury can increase dramatically.

 Firstly, all of his injuries have been non-contact.
 This means that there were no external forces impacting his leg and knee, only the forces he generated by himself.
 Our nervous system is equipped with a vast network of sensors to give us an awareness of where our body is in space and what each moving part is doing.
 This sensation is called proprioception and is highly integrated with the motor systems to generate coordinated movements.
 Think of the many micro-adjustments you make when you slowly reach out to pick something up.
 Non-contact injuries suggest that these systems aren’t fine-tuned to one another, and when playing at the speed of an NBA guard, the results can be disastrous.
 The extra forces that your body is not prepared to absorb end up transferring to structures such as ligaments and cartilage that can undergo significant damage.